-- a spot market price cap and a market floor price4 which apply during the normal functioning of the market; - a rolling cumulative price threshold that applies over a seven day period.
-The cumulative price threshold is currently set at \$207,000 and is calculated by the cumulative sum of spot prices in a region across a rolling seven day period.5 If the total exceeds the cumulative price threshold, an administered price period commences in which the spot price is collared in the region between the administered floor price of -\$300 per MWh and the administered price cap of \$300 per MWh, and cannot exceed these limits for the entirety of the administered price period;6 and - a compensation mechanism for eligible parties who have incurred losses due to the application of an administered price period.
+- a rolling cumulative price threshold that applies over a seven day period.
+The cumulative price threshold is currently set at \$210,000 and is calculated by the cumulative sum of spot prices in a region across a rolling seven day period.5 If the total exceeds the cumulative price threshold, an administered price period commences in which the spot price is collared in the region between the administered floor price of -\$300 per MWh and the administered price cap of \$300 per MWh, and cannot exceed these limits for the entirety of the administered price period;6 and - a compensation mechanism for eligible parties who have incurred losses due to the application of an administered price period.

 The application of an administered price cap may cause some participants to incur a loss, where the participant's direct or opportunity costs are in excess of \$300 per MWh.
 This may create a disincentive to supply energy during an administered price period, particularly if opportunity costs are high.
 Accordingly, the NER allows these participants to claim compensation for direct and opportunity costs incurred due to the application of an administrative price period.
+The current process is shown in Figure 1.1 below.